Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 State-Municipal Relations

-As a third-term member of Newton City Council’s Finance Committee and the Vice Chair of its Programs & Services Committee, Bill Humphrey has had a front-row seat to the challenges of local aid from the Commonwealth to municipal governments and the struggles to undertake local experiments and pilot programs without the Home Rule process bogging everything down.
+Local options – As a third-term member of Newton City Council’s Finance Committee and the Vice Chair of its Programs & Services Committee, Bill Humphrey has had a front-row seat to the challenges of local aid from the Commonwealth to municipal governments and the struggles to undertake local experiments and pilot programs without the Home Rule process bogging everything down.
 Bill will be a new voice on state-municipal government relations in the Legislature, advocating for modernization and flexibility of this relationship to grant more specialized autonomy to our many varied forms of local government as well as calling for increases in local aid for education, infrastructure, and more, where they have not kept up with cost inflation.
+Bill supports the proposed set of new local options for revenue sources and also would support state reforms to the fees and fines methodology for local enforcement of policy.